mincong-classroom/mc/README.md

     "weekend-mysql/init.sql".
 The script should contain an "INSERT INTO" statement followed by 7 values, either using VARCHAR or INT as key for the table "mappings" or a similar table.

+L2_MST: Maven Setup Test (Ex 1)

+    The team is expected to run unit tests with Maven in GitHub Actions on the path ".github/workflows/app.yml".
+It should contain the keyword "mvn"

+L2_RGT: Registry Test (Ex 1)

+    The team is expected to upload the Docker image to the registry (Dockerhub).
+    This is the key of the whole lab session.
+By completing this exercise, it means that the students were able to define the Dockerfile correctly, build the Docker image, connect to the Dockerhub, and push the image with the right tag.
+    Else, teacher (Mincong) should check the steps by breaking it down into multiple steps.
+Two kinds of tags are published to the registry, the "latest" kind and the "commit" kind.

+L2_DST: Docker Setup Test (Ex 3)

+    The team is expected to build a Docker image and publish it to the Docker registry.
+The docker login should be done by retrieving the username and password from the secrets, such as "secrets.DOCKER_USERNAME".
+This is probably done using the GitHub Action "docker/login-action" but other approaches are fine too.
 ```